 No visit to the city would be complete without trying some of the many local foods and there are dozens of food stalls or kedai kopi (coffee shops) offering everything from Malay and Chinese to Javanese food.

 Lying between the coast and Mount Kinabalu means that rain showers are an almost daily occurrence in the city.
 However, they are normally short and refreshing.
-Temperatures are an average of 28C (82.4F) all year round, and the hottest months are April and May.
+Temperatures are an average of 82.4 degrees (Fahrenheit) all year round, and the hottest months are April and May.
 January is the coolest month and also one of the best times to plan a visit to catch the Chinese New Year celebrations.
-Thanks to stable weather conditions, any time of year is perfect for a holiday in the city, though it is drier in February and March.
+Thanks to stable weather conditions, any time of year is perfect for a vacation in the city, though it is drier in February and March.

 Getting around Kota Kinabalu